WhiteDevil1247/CommerceNest/README.md

 ---

+## Technology Stack

+- **Frontend:** React.js with Tailwind CSS for a sleek, responsive design.
+- **Backend:** Node.js for handling business logic and user requests.
+- **AI Chatbot:** A custom-built, self-trained AI chatbot to handle multilingual user queries without reliance on third-party APIs.

+---

 ## Contributing

-We welcome contributions from the community.
-Please fork the repository and submit a pull request for any improvements or new features.
+We welcome contributions to improve functionality, add new features, or enhance the user experience.
+Please fork the repository and submit a pull request for review.

 ---

 ## License

 This project is licensed under the MIT License.

+---

+## Future Roadmap

+- **Advanced Business Analysis Tools:** More insights on business performance and metrics.
+- **Mobile App:** A mobile-friendly version for on-the-go access.
+- **Enhanced Security:** Improved data encryption and privacy protection.

+---

+For any questions or further assistance, feel free to open an issue or contact our development team through GitHub.